fakeinc/muse/README.md

 #### Recommended setup
 ##### Intellij
 * Disable semantic highlighting as it may cause confusion.
 However, it still tries to optimize it.
 So do not hesitate to enable it if you are adapted to it.
-* ~~Use plugin [Rainbow Brackets](https://plugins.jetbrains.com/plugin/10080-rainbow-brackets).~~ It changes the valule of "Matched braces" on each startup.
+* ~~Use plugin [Rainbow Brackets](https://plugins.jetbrains.com/plugin/10080-rainbow-brackets).~~ It changes the value of "Matched braces" on each startup.
 This is so confusing and time-taking.
 I was thinking that I missed it and changed it every time the IDE restarts.
 However, use it if you are not picky about this or you want to follow [this instruction](https://github.com/izhangzhihao/intellij-rainbow-brackets/issues/180) to disable this behavior.
 Now the best option should be waiting for the maintainers to fix it.

+#### Known issues

+##### Non-specific

+* Debugger part is not customized since for now I don't have any idea on it.
+Help wanted.
+* Perl5 code does not have an elegant enough look.
+If you use it as your main developing language, check [this screenshot](https://filedn.com/lWjJaj8Xt0obbuqzr3sbsCy/Share/screenshot_20190608_072917.png) out before using it.
+Language specific variables are not customized.
+Help wanted.
+* Ruby is too purple.
+If you need to use [this](https://filedn.com/lWjJaj8Xt0obbuqzr3sbsCy/Share/screenshot_20190608_073508.png) for several hours, it might ends up hurting your eyes.
+Help wanted.

 ## More info about each theme
 They are in the same folder of the specific theme.
 These includes more pictures of the theme.